Prigozhin: Russia's mercenary supremo turned Kremlin enemy

 One of the best-known images shows him at the Kremlin in 2011, bending down over a seated Putin and offering him a dish while the Russian leader looks back with an approving glance.

-He was sanctioned by Washington, which accused him of playing a role in meddling in the 2016 US presidential election, in particular through his internet "troll factory".
+He was sanctioned by Washington, which accused him of meddling in the 2016 US presidential election, in particular through his internet "troll factory".

-Prigozhin at the time denied any involvement and in 2020 asked for $50 billion in compensation from the United States.
+Prigozhin denied any involvement and in 2020 asked for $50 billion in compensation from the United States.

-In July 2018, three journalists researching Wagner's operations in the Central African Republic for an investigative media outlet were killed in an ambush.

-Western countries have accused the private fighting group of coming to the aid of the military junta in Mali, in a move that contributed to France's decision to end an almost decade-long military operation there.

 © 2023 AFP